near-ndc/gwg/improvement-proposals/README.md

 # Proposals

-This is a location to record all design decisions and proposals at GWG.
+This is a location to record all design decisions and improvement proposals at GWG.

 A _proposal_ is a request for improvement and should provide: